QingyuLiu0521/ICSD/README.md

 *To use the ICSD dataset, you can download the audio files and metada from our provided source URL list on [HuggingFace](https://huggingface.co/datasets/QingyuLiu1/ICSD).*

 *Please note that ICSD doesn't own the copyright of the audios; the copyright remains with the original owners of the video or audio.*

+**Please note that our paper has been submitted to the journal "Digital Signal Processing" and is currently under review.
+We will make all data publicly available once the paper is accepted.**

 <!-- This following README will introduce the usage guide of the corresponded code. -->